 - If unable to obtain prospective informed consent from the patient, the investigator should prospectively confirm with the IRB Chair that the waiver of consent is appropriate.
-In addition, as part of completing Part I of the Notification Form: Emergency Use of an Investigational Drug or Biologic Product, if the investigator is unable to prospectively obtain informed consent, the investigator should proceed by following the steps outlined in Section II.
+In addition, as part of completing the KRP New Protocol application for Emergency Use, if the investigator is unable to prospectively obtain informed consent, the investigator should obtain an Emergency Use Independent Physician Attestation and attach it to the application.
 A physician not involved in the care of the patient must confirm (via signature) that the criterion for a waiver of informed consent has been met.
 The current biomedical IRB Chairs are Dr. Tahseen Mozaffar and Dr. Kenneth Linden.

-- Upon receipt of the Notification Form: Emergency Use of an Investigational Drug or Biologic Product and Informed Consent Document for Expanded Access of an Investigational Drug or Device, HRP Staff will notify the IRB (i.e., the IRB Chair or a designee not involved in the patient's care).
+- Upon receipt of the KRP application of Emergency Use for the single patient, HRP Staff will notify the IRB (i.e., the IRB Chair or a designee not involved in the patient's care).
 The IRB will review the documentation to determine whether the circumstances will follow regulatory or legal requirements for use of a test article.
 Note: Clearance from UCIMC Health Services Administration may also be necessary.

 - The IRB will monitor the emergency use of test articles at UCI to ensure that continued use does not occur (as this constitutes research which would require prospective IRB review and approval).

 - Within five working days of the emergency use, the investigator must provide the IRB with follow-up information and documentation regarding the emergency use.
 This is a federal requirement.
-To fulfill this requirement, complete and submit via fax or e-mail Part II of the Notification Form: Emergency Use of an Investigational Drug or Biologic Product.
+To fulfill this requirement, complete and submit an amendment in KRP to the existing Emergency Use KRP protocol application.
 Also, if not already done so, provide written verification of approval from the IND/IDE holder authorizing release of the test article.
 This may have been authorized verbally, but written confirmation should be provided.

-- The IRB will review the completed Notification Form: Emergency Use of an Investigational Drug or Biologic Product at a convened meeting to determine whether the circumstances follow regulatory requirements for the emergency use of a test article, consent was obtained in accordance with FDA regulations, or the circumstances met the exception to the requirement for consent.
-The Notification Form: Emergency Use of an Investigational Drug or Biologic Product will be signed by the IRB Chair and a copy provided to the investigator.
+- The IRB will review the Emergency use of the test article and the follow up report at a convened meeting to determine whether the circumstances follow regulatory requirements for the emergency use of a test article, consent was obtained in accordance with FDA regulations, or the circumstances met the exception to the requirement for consent.

-- The investigator should maintain copies of all paperwork involved in the emergency use, including the Notification Form: Emergency Use of an Investigational Drug or Biologic Product signed by the IRB Chair.
+- The investigator should maintain copies of all paperwork involved in the emergency use.

 - There will be additional paperwork and report filing as required by sponsors, drug companies, and the FDA (such as follow up/ annual reporting requirements).
 This is the responsibility of the UCI investigator.
 The investigator should work with their sponsor and FDA contacts to determine their reporting responsibilities